-- At any time following the referral of one or more formal allegations to the Disciplinary Committee, but prior to the start of a final hearing, the parties may apply to the Disciplinary Committee for the approval of a proposed settlement order to conclude the disciplinary proceedings against the member, firm, affiliate or relevant person by agreement.
-Any settlement order application shall be served on the Head of Committees and Tribunals and shall contain the documents set out at IDR 37.3. - 47.2 Upon receipt of a settlement order application, the Head of Committees and Tribunals shall request the Disciplinary Committee Chair to appoint a Settlement Chair. - 47.3 As soon as reasonably practicable, the Settlement Chair shall be provided with the settlement order application which shall comprise the following: - a. the formal allegations report; - b. the proposed settlement agreement; - c. the proposed settlement order, - d. any written representations from the parties; - e. an agreed statement of facts; and - f. any disciplinary record of the member, firm, affiliate or relevant person.
+- At any time following the referral of one or more formal allegations to the TribunalsCommittee, but prior to the start of a final hearing, the parties may apply to the disciplinary proceedings against the member, firm, affiliate or relevant person by agreement.
+Any settlement order application shall be served on the Head of

+Tribunals Committee for the approval of a draft settlement order to conclude the

+Committees and Tribunals and shall contain the documents set out at IDR 46.3. - 46.2 Upon receipt of a settlement order application, the Head of Committees and Tribunals shall request the Tribunals Committee Chair to appoint a Settlement Chair. - 46.3 As soon as reasonably practicable, the Settlement Chair shall be provided with the settlement order application which shall include: - a. the formal allegations report - b. the proposed settlement agreement; - c. the draft settlement order. - d. any written representations from the parties; and - e. any disciplinary record of the member, firm, affiliate or relevant person.
-- 47.4 The Settlement Chair shall determine whether to make the proposed settlement order on the papers. - 47.5 In determining whether the proposed settlement agreement is in the public interest and whether the proposed settlement order should be approved, the Settlement Chair shall consider, amongst other matters: - a. the formal allegation or formal allegations which have been admitted by the member, firm, affiliate or relevant person and any which have not been admitted: - b. the agreed statement of facts; - c. the likely outcome and sanction(s) which would be imposed by a Tribunal at a final hearing based on the agreed statement of facts; - d. the degree to which the member, firm, affiliate or relevant person has displayed insight into the conduct giving rise to the formal allegation(s); and - e. any remedial action taken by the member, firm, affiliate or relevant person and any safeguards put in place to prevent similar issues arising in the future. - Where the settlement order is approved, the Head of Committees and Tribunals shall provide a copy of the signed settlement order to: - a. the parties to the settlement order, and - b. any other member, firm, affiliate or relevant person who, or which, is the subject of any formal allegation(s) arising from the same events as the formal allegations which are the subject of the settlement order, and the settlement order shall take effect after 7 days of the date of service of the order on the parties.

-- Where the Settlement Chair does not approve the proposed settlement order, the Settlement Chair shall give a written summary of reasons, a copy of which shall be provided by the Head of Committees and Tribunals to the parties as soon as practicable. - 47.8 The parties may make further settlement order applications at any time prior to the start of a final hearing. - 47.9 IDRs 59.1(b), 59.5 and 59.6 (time limits for the payment of financial penalties, financial payments and costs orders) shall apply in relation to any financial penalty, financial payment or costs imposed by a settlement order made under IDR 47.6 as it applies in relation to a financial penalty, financial payment or costs order imposed by an order of a Tribunal (save that the reference in IDR 59.1(b) to the date of service of the Tribunal's record of decision shall be taken to refer to the date of the settlement order).
+- 46.4 The Settlement Chair shall determine whether to make the proposed settlement order on the papers. - 46.5 In determining whether the proposed settlement agreement is in the public interest and whether the draft settlement order should be approved, the Settlement Chair shall consider, amongst other matters: - a. the formal allegation or formal allegations which have been admitted by the member, firm, affiliate or relevant person and any which have not been admitted: - b. the likely outcome and sanction(s) which would be imposed by a Tribunal at a final hearing; - c. the degree to which the member, firm, affiliate or relevant person has displayed insight into the conduct giving rise to the formal allegation(s); and - d. any remedial action taken by the member, firm, affiliate or relevant person and any safeguards put in place to prevent similar issues arising in the future. - Where the settlement order is approved, the Head of Committees and Tribunals shall provide a copy of the signed settlement order to: - a. the parties to the settlement order, and - b. any other member, firm, affiliate or relevant person who, or which, is the subject of any formal allegation(s) arising from the same events as the formal allegations which are the subject of the settlement order, - and the settlement order shall take effect after 7 days of the date of service of the order on the parties. - Where the Settlement Chair does not approve the draft settlement order, the Settlement Chair shall give a written summary of reasons, a copy of which shall be provided by the Head of Committees and Tribunals to the parties as soon as practicable. - 46.8 The parties may make further settlement order applications at any time prior to the start of a final hearing. - 46.9 IDRs 58.1(b), 58.5 and 58.6 (time limits for the payment of financial penalties, financial payments and costs orders) shall apply in relation to any financial penalty, financial payment or costs imposed by a settlement order made under IDR 46.6 as it applies in relation to a financial penalty, financial payment or costs order imposed by an order of a Tribunal (save that the reference in IDR 58.1(b) to the date of service of the Tribunal's record of decision shall be taken to refer to the date of the settlement order).